MALAYSIA

 Pillar Telecom infrastructure & competition |

-It is reported that the Office of Utilities Regulation, the executive authority for the supervision and administration of services in the telecommunications sector, is independent from the government in the decision-making process.
+According to the Malaysian Communications And Multimedia Commission Act 1998, the Malaysian Communications and Multimedia Commission, the executive authority for the supervision and administration of services in the telecommunications sector, is independent from the government in the decision-making process.

 Coverage Telecommunications sector